Rachel Shoaf goes up for parole next week

 He wants to put the bad memories away, he said, but he knows he'll never really be able.

-Still, they peek through, he said, like spring shoots through the snow.
+And still, they can peek out, he said, like spring shoots through the snow.

 Sometimes, that's enough for the moment.
 Sometimes.